-Specifically, children with an EHCP/Statement are required to meet the required academic level before they can be considered for admission to selective and partially selective schools.
-The school must have been named in the Statement or Plan.
+Specifically, children with an EHCP are required to meet the required academic level before they can be considered for admission to selective schools.
+The school must have been named in the Plan.

-(c) Pupil Premium Grant - The Pupil Premium is additional funding for publicly funded schools in England.
+(D) Pupil Premium Grant - The Pupil Premium is additional funding for publicly funded schools in England.
 It's designed to help disadvantaged pupils of all abilities perform better, and close the gap between them and their peers.
 Introduced in April 2011, the Pupil Premium is allocated to children including those who are, or have been, looked after by the Local Authority, those who have been eligible for FSM at any point in the last six years (also known as Ever 6 FSM) and for children whose parents are currently serving in the Armed Forces.

-(d) Arrangements for 'Under Age' and 'Over Age' Entry to the Selection Process at CSSE (Consortium)Schools
+(E) Arrangements for 'Under Age' and 'Over Age' Entry to the Selection Process at CSSE (Consortium)Schools